krishna22241/CounterApp/README.md

 This a simple React App that Acts as a counter<br>
-This app uses UseState to increment , decrement , Reset the count value
+This app uses UseState React Hook to increment , decrement , Reset the count value.